-If you think of a club meeting as a project, then you can see the General Evaluator as a kind of project manager.
+If you think of a club meeting as a project, then you can see the General Evaluator (GE) as a kind of project manager.
 As GE, your responsibilities include:

-- Making sure meeting each activity is performed correctly
+- Making sure each meeting activity is performed correctly

 - Supervising your Timer, Grammarian, Table Topics Master